TurboGears/tg2docs/docs/main/BasicMoves.rst

     <xi:include href="master.html" />

-.. todo:: Ideally, this would be a great spot to link to further information
+.. todo:: Difficulty: Medium.
+Ideally, this would be a great spot to link to further information
     about genshi and more about what is included in the "default" master template...